 Once the knockout round begins (last regular game is over), players may NOT be added or dropped for any reason.

-If a player is on a roster but hasn’t registered (i.e. signed the waiver and received a wristband), a team may drop them from their roster during group play.
+If a player is on a roster but hasn’t registered (i.e. signed the waiver and received a wristband), a team may drop them from their roster during group play and it does not count against their drops.

 - A team may have 2 drops from their roster during group play for any reason.